Introducing Kubectl with Oracle Cloud Native Environment

 • kubectl version

 Most of these commands provide both getter (to review settings) and setter (to define/update settings) functions.
-This free lab environment only uses kubectl to view the current configuration information.
+This tutorial only uses kubectl to view the current configuration information.

 Prerequisites